- 1991 Bachelor of Interior Design, University of Manitoba.

 My interest in vernacular architecture and my desire to understand the role of interiors in place-making and identity creation resulted in my first independent research project, a comprehensive investigation of the floating dwellings of Chong Kneas in Cambodia in 2007, with the help of the financial support I received from a University of Manitoba Social Sciences and Humanities Research Council grant (UM/ SSHRC).
 These field studies established the foundation of my understanding and approach to space making as a dialogical process on all scales.

-As an extension of my research in Cambodia, I am currently pursuing my Doctoral studies in the Faculty of Architecture & the Built Environment at TU Delft with a focus on the informal dwellings and interiors of Gecekondu areas in Turkey.
-My doctoral work investigates the processes of urbanization and spatial development in Ankara, Turkey, under the current pro-Islamic government with its neoliberal and welfare policies.
-A particular focus of my attention has been on the state-led Urban Transformation Projects in Ankara, with the goal of evaluating the effectiveness of the restructuring of informal settlements, and its impact on the democratic rights of the citizens and on the quality of urban space.
+My current work is an extension of the research I have conducted in Cambodia and focusses on the informal dwellings and interiors of Gecekondu areas in Turkey.
+Particular attention is directed toward the state-led Urban Transformation Projects in Ankara, with the goal of evaluating the effectiveness of the restructuring of informal settlements, and its impact on the democratic rights of the citizens and on the quality of urban space.
+In general, the work concentrates on the processes of urbanization and spatial development under the current pro-Islamic government with its neoliberal and welfare policies.

 In yet another avenue of my research, which has a more pedagogical focus, I incorporate science, technology and art into my undergraduate and graduate level design studios.
 I am interested in the role of technology and science in the development of interiors, and their pedagogical implications within a modern design curriculum.
 The specific areas of focus are the application of intelligent materials and bio-design, which is the adaptation of the architecture and function of living systems to the solution of modern design problems.
 I collaborate with scientists from the Department of Physics and the Department of Biological Sciences in the Faculty of Science, as well as with members of the Faculty of Arts, in order to create teaching platforms for new design methodologies, as well as materials and research techniques for both graduate level Masters and undergraduate level Interior Design students.
 Ultimately, I am interested in expanding the boundaries of interior design methodologies and their fields of application.
 I strongly believe that designers have a crucial role to play in our post-modern, digital era.
 Their visual intelligence allows us to see the world in its interrelated complexity.
 However, their true potential can only be fully realized by crossing disciplinary boundaries.